johannesschweig/johannesschweig.github.io/README.md

 ## Getting Started
 Clone this repository.
 There are three branches:
-- main: the deployed files for github pages
+- main: the vue source code of the latest version of the website
-- vueapp: the vue source code of the latest version of the website
+- gh-pages: the deployed files for github pages as a git subtree
 - develop: branch for new features, eventually merged into vueapp
 - old_app: an old version of the website written in pure HTML, CSS, JavaScript, jQuery and Bootstrap.